Security interest: Mortgage

-Foreclosure is rarely exercised as a remedy.
-To execute foreclosure, the secured party needs to petition the court, (Note: Re Farnol, Eades, Irvine & Co [1915] 1 Ch 22.
+Generally, upon default, remedies available to the mortgagee include foreclosure, sale of the assets, and the appointment of a receiver.
+In a strict, technical, historical legal sense, foreclosure refers to the extinguishing of the equity of redemption.
+(Note: Re Farnol, Eades, Irvine & Co [1915] 1 Ch 22.
 "Foreclosure as a thing which can be done by a person has no meaning.
 Foreclosure is done by the order of the court, not by any person.
-In the strict legal sense it is nothing more than the destruction of the equity of redemption which previously existed." per Warrington J at 24.) and the order is made in two stages (nisi and absolute), making the process slow and cumbersome.
-Courts are historically reluctant to grant orders for foreclosure, and will often instead order a judicial sale.
-If the asset is worth more than the secured obligations, the secured party will normally have to account for the surplus.
-Even if a court makes a decree absolute and orders foreclosure, the court retains an absolute discretion to reopen the foreclosure after the making of the order, although this would not affect the title of any third party purchaser.
+In the strict legal sense it is nothing more than the destruction of the equity of redemption which previously existed." per Warrington J at 24.)
+Depending on the jurisdiction, mortgagees may have different powers and duties in selling assets in relation to being able to sell the assets without the intervention of the court or selling the assets in a specific manner or according to specific rules and standards.